 There is no required text for the course.
-Supplemental handouts
+Supplemental handouts will be provided via Western Online.

 PURPOSE OF COURSE

 According to Robert Zemsky, the most important revolution on higher education's horizon is the shift from processes to outcomes; from asking, "What courses did you take and pass when you were in college?" to asking, "What do you know and what can you do?"
 Along these lines, this course combines a bit of salesmanship, marketing, management, communications, ethics, history, economics, and politics.